-For more than thirty years, the John Wayne Cancer Institute has been a pioneer in the fight against cancer.
-Characterized by a culture of multidisciplinary collaboration and innovation, the John Wayne Cancer Institute is a leader in translational research and is dedicated to accelerating new therapeutic discoveries to serve the clinical needs of patients.
+For more than thirty years, the Saint John’s Cancer Institute has been a pioneer in the fight against cancer.
+Characterized by a culture of multidisciplinary collaboration and innovation, the Saint John’s Cancer Institute is a leader in translational research and is dedicated to accelerating new therapeutic discoveries to serve the clinical needs of patients.

 The urology cancer team is a deeply skilled, dedicated team, focused on finding new and more effective ways to prevent, detect, treat and defeat cancers of the urinary system in both men and women.
 Much of the research is designed to improve detection of cancer and understand how our therapies can work better, and minimize side effects of treatment.